puxin71/speech-tracker/README.md

 ## Installation

-For the short term, you have to fetch the source code from the [Github repo] (https://github.com/puxin71/speech-tracker) and run it as:
+Clone the source code from the [Github repo] (https://github.com/puxin71/speech-tracker) and run it as:
 ```
 make compile
 make start-server